To many, Artificial Intelligence (AI) conjures images of a dystopian world. Abundant with power-hungry robots and an overthrown humanity.

-Indeed, when we view the 2016 edition of Gordon Moore’s Law, the…
+Indeed, the 2016 edition of Gordon Moore’s Law suggests that the…

 “Number of transistors in a dense integrated circuit has doubled approximately every two years”.

 This, so far, has proven to be true.
-At the speed technology is advancing, 2035 overrun with lethal machines is not implausible.
+As such, 2035 overrun with machines is not an implausible suggestion.

 Not all Doom and Gloom

-Despite these dystopian representations, an opposing concept of AI is promoted and adored.
-In the 2008 film ‘WALL-E’, an AI recovers and revives a desolated earth.
-Similarly, Star Wars’s droids R2-D2 and C-3PO become lovable companions.
-And, in ‘Robot & Frank’ (2012) an AI is used to assist an elderly dementia patient.
+Despite these dystopian images, however, an opposing concept is adored.
+In the film ‘WALL-E’, a robot recovers and revives a desolated earth.
+Similarly, Star Wars droids R2-D2 and C-3PO become lovable comrades.
+And, in ‘Robot & Frank’ an AI is used to assist an elderly dementia patient.

 Supportive, intelligent, convenient and valuable.
 These creations emphasise how AI can assist humanity and aid our development.

-However, with such contrasting depictions in the media, many question the motives of AI’s.
-We question if their advancement is simply a means for control.
-Or, conversely, are we facilitating in societies development for the better?
+However, with different views in the media, the motives behind AI’s are arguable.
+Is their advancement a means for control?
+Or, conversely, are we aiding in societies evolution for the better?